zvolin/ethereum-canister/README.md

 ### Synchronization

-The background loop utilizes ic_cdk_timers::set_timer_interval and operates at 12-second intervals, mirroring the Ethereum slot time.
+The background loop utilizes `ic_cdk_timers::set_timer_interval` and operates at 12-second intervals, mirroring the Ethereum slot time.
-This is the only place where the running helios client is ever mutated and the time of locking for updating was reduced to the required minimum which should be unnoticeable.
+This is the only place where the running helios client is ever mutated and the time of locking for the updates was reduced to the required minimum which should be unnoticeable.

 ### Upgrades